Angular2Guy/AIDocumentLibraryChat/README.md

 The project shows howto use Spring AI to generate Sql queries based on provided metadata for the tables/columns.
 The Angular frontend provides a user interface to display the result in table.

 The project shows howto use Spring AI to select a Rest interface to call and to provide the parameters for the Rest call.
 The Angular frontend provides the user interface to ask the question and to display the result of the Rest call.

+The project shows howto use Spring AI to create a image database that can be queried with natural language questions and returns the closest matching images with their descriptions.

 Spring AI makes using OpenAI / Ollama services simple and useful and this project demonstrates that.